Chart Color Schemes

 Educational outcomes in Ludmilla - The Narrows fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 30.8%, significantly lower than the SA3 average of 45.3%.
+The area has university qualification rates at 30.8%, significantly lower than the SA3 area average of 45.3%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 21.1%, followed by postgraduate qualifications (6.4%) and graduate diplomas (3.3%).
-Vocational credentials are held by 32.8% of residents aged 15+, with advanced diplomas at 8.9% and certificates at 23.9%.
-Educational participation is high, with 32.1% currently enrolled in formal education.
+Trade and technical skills are prominent, with 32.8% of residents aged 15+ holding vocational credentials – advanced diplomas (8.9%) and certificates (23.9%).

 Frequently Asked Questions - Education